How to Plan a 5K Run for Community Charity

 12. Kick Race Bibs Up a Notch

-I’ve recently been offered the opportunity to select the text on my race bib, and I loved the personal touch.
+My favorite running events went out of their way to make participants feel special and part of a larger community.
+For example, I was recently offered the opportunity to select the text on my race bib, and I loved the personal touch.
 Many runners like to save their bib numbers as memorabilia and display them in some fashion, so offering this level of personalization can increase affinity for your bib numbers and make participants all the more likely to save and display them.
-This in turn reminds them of their experience and keeps your organization top of mind.
+This, in turn, reminds them of their experience and keeps your organization top of mind.

 13. Recruit and Train Volunteers

-Volunteers are your organization’s top secret weapon at a run/walk event.
+Volunteers are your organization’s top secret weapon at a run/walk event so it is important to know the right way to onboard and train volunteers.
 Their level of training is the difference between a haphazard disaster and a well-oiled machine.
 Make sure to designate volunteers to the following tasks or locations:

 - Race expo packet distribution